EthyMoney/mn-csa-website/README.md

 # MN FRC CSA Support Request Website

+This website is designed to help teams in FRC Northland get help from CSAs in a more efficient manner that can be easily tracked and managed.
+This is used to track issues both during and even outside of competition events.

+### New to FRC or Not Sure What a CSA is?
-What is a Control System Advisor (CSA)?
-A CSA is a volunteer at FIRST Robotics Competition events that helps teams with their robot's control system.
-They are the folks in the bright orange hats that are fairly easy to spot.
-Common things CSAs assist with include the RoboRIO, the radio, the driver station, the programming language, electronics, and just about anything else related to the robot.
-CSAs are there to help teams get their robot running and keep it running throughout the event.
-They are also there to help teams learn about their control system and how to use it.
+A Control System Advisor (CSA) is a volunteer at FIRST Robotics Competition events that helps teams with their robot's control system.
+They are the folks in the bright orange baseball caps that are really easy to spot.
+Common things CSAs assist with include the RoboRIO, the radio, the driver station, the programming language, electronics, and just about anything else related to running the robot.
+CSAs are there to help teams keep their robot running and playing on the field throughout the event so they can have the best possible experience.
+CSAs also help teams learn about their control system and how to work with and troubleshoot it.
 CSAs are a great resource for teams to use both at events and at home outside of events.
-This website is designed to help teams in FRC Northland get help from CSAs in a more efficient manner that can be easily tracked and managed.
+The orange hats are your friend!

 ## Contents